ibm-cloud-docs/apps/tutorials/tutorial-scalable-web-app-node.md

 {: #nodejs-schematics-workspace}
 {: step}

 1. Click one of the following options for the cluster deployment target and toolchain pipeline type.
-This action takes you to the "Deploy to {{site.data.keyword.cloud_notm}}" page where you create a {{site.data.keyword.bpshort}} workspace.
+This action takes you to the Deploy to {{site.data.keyword.cloud_notm}} page where you create a {{site.data.keyword.bpshort}} workspace.
 Complete the required fields on that page, and then click **Next**.

    The following options use the [simple-helm-toolchain template](https://github.com/open-toolchain/simple-helm-toolchain){: external}, which uses a classic pipeline structure.